 |Campaign API||In progress||Yes|

 Stream’s Strengths over SendBird

-But don't take our word for it, the reviews of Sendbird on Product Hunt (or lack there of) speak for themselves versus our 5-star rating.
+But don't take our word for it, the reviews of Sendbird on Product Hunt provide other data points.

 Highly Scalable, Stable and High Performing Infrastructure